 This year has an amazing crop of speculative fiction films.
 Here are the best sci-fi movies coming to theatres soon.

-(Note: We’ve left Marvel and DC’s movies off this feature, but if you’re looking for CAPTAIN MARVEL or SHAZAM!, check out this list.)
+(Note: We’ve left Marvel’s and DC’s movies off this feature, but if you’re looking for ENDGAME, check out this list.)

 Director Claire Denis has made several wild, disruptive genre movies: BEAU TRAVAIL is a mold-breaking military movie, while TROUBLE EVERY DAY turns horror into something even more terrifying than usual.
 Now, she breaks all of the rules of science fiction.

 In HIGH LIFE, Robert Pattinson plays one of several convicts on board a ship bound for deep space.
 The prisoners’ sentences might be commuted if they help extract energy from around a black hole.
-But there’s a power struggle of sorts, and a doctor played by Juliette Binoche, is really running the show.
-She’s more interested in creating new life than finding energy, ends up dominating the mission.
+But a doctor, played by Juliette Binoche, is really running the show.
+She’s more interested in creating new life than finding energy.
 Things get bad and very weird — no matter what you expect science fiction to be, this movie is going to surprise you.
 (April 12)

 Brad Pitt stars as Roy McBride, an Army Corps engineer who retraces his father’s steps to discover why the elder McBride’s mission failed.
 Thing is, the mission was a one-way trip to Neptune, seeking signs of intelligent life.
 Tommy Lee Jones plays the father of Pitt’s character, while Ruth Negga, Donald Sutherland, LisaGay Hamilton and Jamie Kennedy have other roles.
 Fox had planned to release the film in May, but there’s some evidence we may have to wait a bit longer.
 (There’s no trailer yet, for example.)
 We’ll keep it in orbit on this list just so it’s on your radar.
 (TBA)